Why You Need a Bike Rack

 Styles of Bike Racks

-Here are the main pros, cons, and details to consider about each of the three primary styles.
+The three main styles of racks are listed below with the main pros, cons, and details to consider about each.

-If you drive a truck, SUV, van or other vehicle with a high roof (over five feet), think twice about purchasing a roof system.
-A roof model on a tall vehicle will require you to lift your bike over your head.
-This may not a problem for you, depending on your stature and the weight of your bike, but consider others who will be using the rack.
-Even if you can manage lifting the bike, you will likely only be able to carry two (which requires the purchase of a second rack), because the center of the crossbars will be out of reach.
+If you drive a truck, SUV, van or another type of vehicle with a high roof (over five feet), you may want to think twice about purchasing a roof-mounted system.
+The combination of a tall roof and roof-mounted system requires the user to lift their bike or bikes over their head to get it onto the rack.
+Depending on your height and physical strength this may not be a worry for you, but it can be inconvenient, especially when you consider everyone who will be using the rack.
+Even if lifting the bike to onto your rack isn't a problem for you, you will likely only end up limited carrying two bikes (which requires the purchase of a second rack), because reaching the center of the bars will be far more difficult.

 Hitch Mount Racks